Following are some of the questions employees ask about SPEEA and joining a labor union at work.

 - Pay raises

 - Healthcare benefits

 - Training and professional development

 SPEEA members perform a variety of professional and technical jobs where they work, among the most common are:

 - Aerospace, electrical, facilities, flight, materials, mechanical, product, software,stress, structural, technical data, quality

 - Designers, IT support, planners, test evaluators, technical writers, tech illustrators, aerospace analysts, schedulers, tool designers.

 - Simulator instructor, technical pilot, safety pilot, standards pilot and instructor pilot.

 SPEEA members work at the following aerospace companies:

-- The Boeing Company in Washington, Oregon, California, Kansas and Utah (not all employees in these states are members)
+- The Boeing Company in Washington, Oregon, California, Kansas, Florida and Utah.

 - Spirit AeroSystems, Inc, Wichita, Kansas